Ellior2/Ellior2.github.io/_posts/2017-04-30-Day9Differences.md

 - After annotation I sorted the file using true values.
 The negative values represent highly expressed proteins in your "0" treatment- or your first column in the file you uploaded to Qspec.
 The positive values represent highly expressed proteins in your "1" treatment- or second column.

-- The I seperated the file into two files- one with proteins highly expressed in my Silo 2-23C and one with proteins highly expressed in Silo 9-29C.
+- Then I seperated the file into two files- one with proteins highly expressed in my Silo 2-23C and one with proteins highly expressed in Silo 9-29C.

 - Now for each file, I sorted to remove any proteins that did not fit the statistical criteria described above.